jpgmv1998/reproducible_paper_template/README.md

 ## Folders structure

 This section explains how code and data should be organized, the structure of folders, and suggestions of patterns for file names.
-In practice, the files inside the folders are examples and templates, thus they have the prefixes `_example_` or `_template_` in their names, and will be described in the [Script templates and examples](#script-templates-and-examples) section.
+In practice, the files inside the folders are examples and templates, thus they have the prefixes `_example_` or `_template_` in their names, and will be described in the [File templates and examples](#file-templates-and-examples) section.
 As noted before this template is very biased towards the author`s personal preferences, needs, and limitations.

 ### `code`